CobaltTarantula/startup/README.md

 # Morse Decoder
 [Notes page](notes.md)
 ## Elevator pitch
 Have you ever wished you knew another language?
 Do you sometimes wish to hide your darkest secrets in cryptic messages for the unlearned to scratch their heads at?
-Morse Decoder give you the opportunity to brush up on your skills in Morse Code.
-You will have the opportunity to both codify and decodify messages in Morse Code.
+Morse Decoder give you the opportunity to brush up on your skills in Morse code.
+You will have the opportunity to both codify and decodify messages in Morse code.
 As you practice more and more, see your speed/score get better and better!
-Become one of the top players and become a Morse Code master!
+Become one of the top players and become a Morse code master!
 ## Design
 ![decoderfront](decoder1.JPG)
 ![decoderback](decoder2.JPG)